Jobs

 Example Job Record

-Section titled “Job Output Format”Job output is stored in JSONL (JSON Lines) format, where each line is a separate JSON object representing an event during execution:
+Section titled “Job Output Format”Job output is stored in JSONL (JSON Lines) format, where each line is a separate JSON object representing a message during execution:

 |---|---|